Rennzie/technical-blogging/the-case-for-cogs/1-vrt.md

 The [Geospatial Data Abstraction Library (GDAL)](https://gdal.org/) is a well established translator library for geospatial data formats.
 One of the features of GDAL enables raster datasets to be created virutally from other raster datasets.
-The VRT file is an XML format that references the raster layers and associated metadata to describe where they are geosptially positioned.
+The VRT file is an XML format that references the raster layers and associated metadata to describe where they are positioned geographically.

 <GDAL version?>

 ## Why are using VRTs to generate COGs?

-In our use case, we followed the same logic that many public earth observation datasets have followed, which
+In our use case, we followed the same logic that many public earth observation datasets have followed, which keeps each image band of a given wavelength separate.
+In the case of Sentinel-2 data, you can see the configurations [here](https://sentinel.esa.int/web/sentinel/technical-guides/sentinel-2-msi/msi-instrument).

+If you prefer to keep the bands separate, then this step is not necessary to generate COGs.

 ## Writing a VRT

 Writing a VRT is pretty straight forward - you can call the gdal command [`gdalbuildvrt`](https://gdal.org/programs/gdalbuildvrt.html?highlight=gdalbuildvrt).
 Given three separate datasets: `red.tif`, `green.tif`, `blue.tif` for example, we can build a simple VRT to create a separate band RGB image, `rgb.vrt`.
 We want to keep the image bands separate to ensure that they don't get merged into a single band in the dataset.

 ```bash